 Painful periods range from mild aches to such severe pain that you can’t do anything but stay in bed and hug a heating pad to your body.
 For women who are in their childbearing years, the usual solutions involve manipulating hormones with either birth control pills or a hormone infused IUD.
 However, if a woman’s childbearing is complete, there is usually a superior solution to the problem of painful periods.
 Drs.Clint and Rebecca Ashford specialize in innovative solutions for women who are suffering unnecessarily from painful periods.

 There are two main causes of painful periods, or dysmenorrhea.
 One component of dysmenorrhea is caused by chemicals (neuroactive peptides) produced in the uterine lining.
 These neuroactive peptides irritate the uterine muscle causing it to spasm.
 In addition, menstrual blood per se also creates uterine muscle spasm as the uterus tries to expel the blood through the narrow cervical canal.

-Endometriosis develops when tissues from the lining of your uterus get outside the uterine cavity and begin to grow on structures such as your ovaries, fallopian tubes, and bladder.
-Patches of endometriosis respond to the monthly cycle of hormones.
-As a result, they bleed just like your period, except the blood stays in your pelvic cavity, causing inflammation, scarring, and painful periods.
+Endometriosis develops when endometrial cells from the lining of the uterus migrate outside the uterine cavity and begin to grow on structures such as the ovaries, fallopian tubes, and bladder.

 If you suffer from painful periods, call The Ashford Center or book a consultation online today to learn if Advanced Endometrial Ablation can help you.